scarletwiz/Release/Binary/README.md

 # Release Version

-Recommend Version for the new project is 1.1.0.6.<BR>
+Recommend Version for the new project is 1.1.0.7.<BR>
+AT+CIUPDATE<BR>
+An OTA URL is http://wizwiki.net/download/WizFi360/O11/WizFi360_SDK.img.<BR>

 Recommend Version for existing project is 1.0.7.2.<BR>
+AT+CIUPDATE<BR>
+An OTA URL is http://wizwiki.net/download/WizFi360/WizFi360_SDK.img.<BR>

+## Released 1.1.0.7<BR>
+ 20200413<BR>
+ For the new project<BR>

+1. Added AT+AWSCON<BR>

+2. Added AT+AWSPKSEND<BR>

+3. Added AT+CLICASEND<BR>

+4. Fixed AutoConnect<BR>
+    When it connected to AP automatically, it didn't back up mode value of parameters, so the wrong value(0) was written to flash.
+After reset, its mode value of parameters was 0, and then it didn't try to connect to AP automatically.

 ## Released 1.1.0.6<BR>
  20200309<BR>